Partnerships for Climate Justice in the Bay Area

 See the current list of PCJ in the Bay partner organizations and Advisory Board members.

-Enroll in a course that is partnering with a PCJ organization.
-Courses offered this fall:
+Enroll in a course that incorporates environmental justice and/or community engagement.
+Courses offered this spring:

 As you plan for senior year, you may wish to work on a senior capstone, honors or synthesis project to solidify the academic knowledge and other educational experiences acquired during your time at Stanford.
 Depending on the requirements of your major, you may be able to introduce a community-engaged component, helping to fulfill a community need while meeting your degree requirements.
 Reach out to Brandon Reynante reynante@stanford.edu to learn more.